prior-technology/OpenAI-DotNet/README.md

 # C#/.NET SDK for accessing the OpenAI GPT-3 API

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s GPT-3 API.
-More context [on Roger Pincombe's blog](https://rogerpincombe.com/openai-dotnet-api) and forked from [OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet).

 This version is an unsupported fork from https://github.com/RageAgainstThePixel/OpenAI-DotNet/ v3.0.0 with some changes to support the Answers API and application specific hacks.
 I recommend not using this fork at this point - contact me if you are interested the changes and I will work to integrate them upstream.

+More context [on Roger Pincombe's blog](https://rogerpincombe.com/openai-dotnet-api) and the original library [OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet).

 ## Requirements